uu-core/project2023/README.md

 3. After receive, translate packet data (26 bits) into raw data (16 bits).
 4. Check remainder of BCH algorithm, if remainder is larger than 0, do correction.

-## How to analysis our received packet?
+## How to analyze our received packet?

 Please using "analysis.ipnb" to check the result of our received data.